 Acknowledgements

 This work was funded by the Heath Research Council of New Zealand and Heart Foundation New Zealand.
 We are grateful for Nvidia for donating a Titan-V GPU which aided our algorithm development.
 We would like to acknowledge the NIH/NIGMS Center for Integrative Biomedical Computing (CIBC) at the University of Utah, United States.
+This research has also been conducted using data from UK Biobank, a major biomedical databse: www.ukbiobank.ac.uk

 Ethics declarations

+This study complies with the Declaration of Helsinki; the work was covered by the ethical approval for UK Biobank studies from the NHS National Research Ethics Service on 17th June 2011 (Ref 11/NW/0382) and extended on 18 June 2021 (Ref 21/NW/0157) with written informed consent obtained from all participants.
+No other ethics declaration applies.